 A CRM system with collaborative features can help you interact and exchange concepts, workloads, and ideas with employees and superiors.

-It should also automate client interactions, back-office operation, and business management, resulting in greater transparency across organizational teams and the ability to scale your agency.
+It should also automate client interactions, back-office operations, and business management, resulting in greater transparency across organizational teams and the ability to scale your agency.

 Great User Experience and Design